bitmakerlabs/react-marvel-api/README.md

 method, we'll update the loop which creates the `<ResultCard />` components.
 We'll update the value of the `title` prop to assert that the current `searchType` is 'Characters'.
 If it is, then we'll pass in the `result.name` as normal.
-If it's not, then we're display comic results and we can pass in `result.title`.
+If it's not, then we're displaying comic results and we can pass in `result.title`.

 At this point, the `<ResultCard />`-related code should look something like